samnjoro30/E-Banking-Tech/READme.md

 # 🏦 E‑Banking Tech

-A secure, full‑featured **E‑Banking System** built with the MERN stack— empower users to register, authenticate, and manage financial transactions seamlessly.
+A secure, full‑featured **E‑Banking System** built with the MERN and Next.js stack— empower users to register, authenticate, and manage financial transactions seamlessly.

 ## 🚀 Features